tzeikob/javascript-patterns/foundational/callback/readme.md

 ### Unpredictable synchronous or asynchronous behavior ###

 Try to avoid inconsistencies in the behavior of a function which is using a callback, either the callback should always be called synchronously or asynchronously.
 It is considered very bad practice to have a function behave unpredictably mixing synchronous and asynchronous calls to the given callback.
-Let's say we have a `cache` map object and an async `factorial` function:
+Let's say we have a `cache` map object and an asynchronous `factorial` function:

 ```javascript
 function compute(num, callback) {